gerald1248/operator-antipattern-slides/slides/slides.md

 <small>See <a href="https://medium.com/go-city/object-storage-for-stateful-applications-on-kubernetes-35dc2388cb2f">Object storage for stateful applications on Kubernetes</a> (2022).</small>

-<aside class="notes">This is the seed of the expectation that operators will somehow come to the rescue of stateful applications.</aside>
+<aside class="notes">This comes down to the expectation that operators will somehow come to the rescue of stateful applications.
+My contention is that they didn't, but also that they didn't need to.</aside>

 # Tiered storage: Thanos {bgcss=sg10}
 <img src="assets/img/thanos.png"/>